 - Lit.
 Come out of your drunken stupor

 - Hos.
 13:14

-5 But I will come to you only after I pass through Macedonia (for I intend to pass through Macedonia); 6 and it may be that I will remain with you, or even spend the winter, so that you can send me on my journey, wherever I may go.
-7 For I do not want to see you now just in passing, but hope to stay with you for some time, if the Lord permits.
-8 But I will remain in Ephesus until Pentecost.
-9 For a wide door for effective ministry has opened to me—and there are many adversaries.
+5 However, I will only come to you after I have traveled through Macedonia (for I intend to travel through Macedonia); 6 and I may stay on with you, or even spend the winter, so that wherever I go, you can send me on my way.
+7 For I don’t want to see you now, merely in passing, but hope to remain with you for some time if the Lord permits.
+8 However, I will remain in Ephesus until Pentecost, 9 for a wide door for effective ministry has opened to me—and there are many adversaries.

 19 The churches of Asia greet you.
-Aquila and Prisca greet you heartily in the Lord, along with the church that is in their house.
+Aquila and Prisca greet you heartily in the Lord, along with the church in their house.
 20 All the brothers greet you.
 Greet one another with a holy kiss.

 23 The grace of the Lord Jesus Christ be with you.